rust-lang/book/src/ch06-00-enums.md

 meant by that and why it's confusing if I haven't resolved the issue. /Carol -->

-Let's look at a situation we might want to express in code and see why enums are sometimes a more expressive choice than structs for modeling data.
+Let's look at a situation we might want to express in code and see why enums are sometimes a more appropriate choice than structs for modeling data.
 Say we need to work with IP addresses.
 There are two major standards used for IP addresses
 today: version four and version six.
 These are the only possibilities for an IP address that our program will come across: we can *enumerate* all possible